FLo-ABB/RAPID-Scripts-and-Demos/README.md

 # RAPID-Scripts-and-Demos
-This repository is a collection of RAPID programming modules, useful scripts, and simulations for ABB industrial robots.
+This repository contains a collection of RAPID scripts for ABB robots.
+The scripts are written in RAPID, the programming language used by ABB robots.

 ## Overview

-- ToolCenterCalculations: Module for calibrating a Tool Center Point (TCP) using sphere fitting methods
+- [🛠️ ToolCenterCalculations](https://github.com/FLo-ABB/RAPID-Scripts-and-Demos/tree/main/ToolCenterCalculations): Module for calibrating a Tool Center Point (TCP) using sphere fitting methods